UPPMAX/NAISS_Slurm/docs/slurm.md

 You can see the full list of states and their meaning with ``man sinfo``.

+!!! hint

+    Try it!
+Give the command ``sinfo`` and look at the output from your chosen HPC centre.

 ## Slurm job scripts

 Now we have looked at the commands to control the job, but what about the job scripts?